vordimous/zilla-docs/src/tutorials/sse/sse-intro.md

 ## SSE messages from Kafka

-Running this Zilla quickstart will fanout `Hello, World` from a Kafka topic acting as a SSE server
+Running this Zilla sample will fanout `Hello, World` from a Kafka topic acting as a SSE server

 ### Setup SSE Kafka Proxy